dooboolab-community/react-native-iap/docs/docs/usage_instructions/receipt_validation.md

 For these cases we have a convenience method `getReceiptIOS()` which gets the latest receipt for the app at any given time.
 The response is base64 encoded.

-### iOS Purchasing process right way.

-Issue regarding `valid products`

-- In iOS, generally you are fetching valid products at App launching process.

-  If you fetch again, or fetch valid subscription, the products are added to the array object in iOS side (Objective-C `NSMutableArray`).

-  This makes unexpected behavior when you fetch with a part of product lists.

-  For example, if you have products of `[A, B, C]`, and you call fetch function with only `[A]`, this module returns `[A, B, C]`).

-  This is weird, but it works.

-- But, weird result is weird, so we made a new method which remove all valid products.

-  If you need to clear all products, subscriptions in that array, just call `clearProductsIOS()`, and do the fetching job again, and you will receive what you expected.

 ### Example backend (Node.js)